hetalang/heta-compiler/export-formats.md

 #export {
     format: JSON, // or other supported formats, required
-    filepath: path/to/output, // Relative or absolute path to generated directory or file ... // other options
+    filepath: path/to/output, // Relative or absolute path to generated directory or file
+    spaceFilter: [nameless, another] // [] if set, namespaces out of the list will be skipped.
+    ... // other options
 };
 ```